Contact Sales

 • Create clear policies and procedures that are regularly reviewed and updated with best practices and up to date information.
 Align these procedures with mandatory training programmes that are tailored to the unique needs of your organisation and ensure employees understand their specific roles related to compliance and health and safety.

 • Continual monitoring and auditing of employees and the business in general should be implemented to ensure compliance and safety standards are being met.
+For large operations, manual compliance tracking becomes impossible to scale effectively.
+Automated workflows ensure consistent application of policies across all locations whilst reducing administrative burden on local management teams.

 • Utilise technology with multi factor authentication and automated processes to make data compliance simpler and enable restricted access to key staff members to reduce the potential of cyber breaches.
 End-to-end HR and payroll software for retail with a single source of truth for all company information and data, will help increase visibility in the retail operations and where perceived risks may lie.

 • Establish an incident response plan to quickly and efficiently deal with any compliance or safety incidents that may arise.
-Appoint dedicated colleagues within the HR team who are better equipped to manage employee co-ordination and communications in the event of an incident.
+Appoint dedicated colleagues within the HR team who are better equipped to manage employee coordination and communications in the event of an incident.
 Make sure all employees know the plan and how to respond.

 • Utilise learning and development training platforms to create a single library of training and development materials that all employees can access from anywhere at any time, and L&D and HR managers can set up as automated workflows for employees to complete mandatory compliance training which can be more efficiently monitored and reported on.